DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_results.md

 People understood what information will be in this section.

-_Probably mission statement, purpose, links to staff._
+- _Probably mission statement, purpose, links to staff._

-_Information about the program, and about what you guys do._
+- _Information about the program, and about what you guys do._

-_I’d expect information about who is responsible for reporting.
+- _I’d expect information about who is responsible for reporting.
 What the initiative is intended for.
 I could find information here that would let me understand if this site is relevant for me._

 ### How it works

-Our previous iteration of this navigation found that people were confused about this heading, and sometimes expected information about how USEITI works.
-We tested adding an additional 'About USEITI' heading to differentiate.
-This resolved that confusion, and this terms tests clearer, though still does not inspire an immediate 'of course!' response to what might be here.
+Our previous iteration of this navigation found that people were confused about this heading, and sometimes expected information about how USEITI works, and sometimes expected information about how natural resource extraction in the US works.
+We tested adding an additional 'About USEITI' heading to clarify this point.
+Adding that additional section resolved that particular confusion.
+In general, this nav configuration is the most effective yet, though still does not inspire an immediate 'of course!' response.

 - _Um, I would expect to see a workflow essentially, I guess?
 When I see how it works, I’d like to see the processes associated with the oil and gas industry.
 I’d like a big picture of the entire process._

-_Maybe more about how they are managed._
+- _Maybe more about how they are managed._

-_[Pause] I honestly don’t know at this point.
+- _[Pause] I honestly don’t know at this point.
 Is this an API?
 Data?
 How the mission is being met?
 How the mission in implemented?_

-_[I would expect] An explanation of where their data is coming from._
+- _[I would expect] An explanation of where their data is coming from._

 ### Explore Data